mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 data.timestamp | Time as per the biometric device.
-Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device. data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture. hash | sha256 in hex format (previous "hash" + sha256 hash of the current biometric data (ISO) before encryption) sessionKey | The session key (used for the encrypting of the bioValue) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then base64-URL-encoded. thumbprint | SHA256 representation of the thumbprint of the certificate that was used for encryption of session key.
+Note: The biometric device is expected to sync its time from the management server at regular intervals so accurate time could be maintained on the device. data.requestedScore | Floating point number to represent the minimum required score for the capture. data.qualityScore | Floating point number representing the score for the current capture. hash | sha256 in hex format in upper case (previous "hash" + sha256 hash of the current biometric ISO data before encryption) sessionKey | The session key (used for the encrypting of the bioValue) is encrypted using the MOSIP public certificate with RSA/ECB/OAEPWITHSHA-256ANDMGF1PADDING algorithm and then base64-URL-encoded. thumbprint | SHA256 representation of the certificate (HEX encoded) that was used for encryption of session key.
 All texts to be treated as uppercase without any spaces or hyphens. error | Relevant errors as defined under the [error section](#error-codes) of this document. error.errorCode | Standardized error code. error.errorInfo | Description of the error that can be displayed to the end user.
 It should have multi-lingual support.